Online platforms, 4 things you need to know

 - Know: not everything is a platform

 The term ‘digital platform’ is thrown around a lot these days.
 If you take the true definition, it’s thrown around too often.
-In this context you ought to consider a platform as an online marketplace where users and producers of a service meet.
+In this context, you ought to consider a platform as an online marketplace where users and producers of service meet.
 If you remove one of these customer segments, the business model is broken.
 A website with a lot of visitors is not necessarily a platform.
 Neither is an online shop where one party offers something.

 Take, for example, New10, an initiative in which credit applications are automatically assessed on the basis of an algorithm.
 Interesting for sure, but with ABN AMRO as the only provider it’s not an online platform.
 But imagine that in the future everyone will be able to offer capital on there.
 Suddenly, the online store has become a platform.